Azure/azure-sdk-for-net/sdk/keyvault/Azure.Security.KeyVault.Certificates/samples/Sample2_GetCertificates.md

 # Listing certificates, certificate versions and deleted certificates

-This sample demonstrates how to list certificates and versions of a given certificates, and list deleted certificates in a soft delete-enabled key vault.
+This sample demonstrates how to list certificates and versions of given certificates, and list deleted certificates in a soft delete-enabled key vault.
 To get started, you'll need a URI to an Azure Key Vault.
 See the [README](../README.md) for links and instructions.

 ## Creating a CertificateClient